Insider Selling: BioLife Solutions, Inc. (NASDAQ:BLFS) CEO Sells 16,666 Shares of Stock

-BioLife Solutions, Inc. (NASDAQ:BLFS) CEO Michael Rice sold 16,666 shares of BioLife Solutions stock in a transaction on Monday, January 10th.
-The stock was sold at an average price of $30.83, for a total transaction of $513,812.78.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+BioLife Solutions, Inc. (NASDAQ:BLFS) CEO Michael Rice sold 16,666 shares of BioLife Solutions stock in a transaction that occurred on Wednesday, January 12th.
+The stock was sold at an average price of $31.72, for a total value of $528,645.52.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Michael Rice also recently made the following trade(s):